Leon Spinks, who beat Muhammad Ali in historic upset in 1978, dies at 67

 He kept returning to the ring into his 40s, long after his speech had begun to slur.
 He lost his final fight to a little-known opponent in 1995, ending his career with a record of 26 wins, 17 defeats and 3 draws.

-Mr. Spinks briefly tried professional wrestling, racked up one drunk-driving arrest after another, moved to Detroit, later to Chicago and then, when his money ran out, stayed in a dank room at a boxing a gym.
+Mr. Spinks briefly tried professional wrestling, racked up one drunk-driving arrest after another, moved to Detroit, later to Chicago and then, when his money ran out, stayed in a dank room at a boxing gym.

 By 2005, he was living in Columbus, Neb., the hometown of his third wife, and supporting himself by unloading trucks and working as a janitor at the YMCA.
 “Well I’m still breathing, still making money,” he said.
 “I ain’t giving up on life.”